Francesco149/protonfit/README.md

 # usage
 open a terminal, `cd` to the path where `setup.exe` is located and run `protonfit`

+NOTE: it's recommended to NOT install directx updates and visual c++ runtime and stuff like that.
+      instead, use `tricks` later if needed.

 # advanced usage
 * `protonfit tricks` runs winetricks on the proton profile, for example `protonfit tricks vcrun2015`